seanabrahams/google-api-elixir-client/README.md

 Elixir library for accessing Google APIs.

+Only the following APIs are supported:

-Only the Knowledge Graph Search API is currently supported.
+* Knowledge Graph Search API
+* Maps Time Zone API

 PRs are welcome for more APIs.

 ## Installation